douglassjohnandrew/EnhancedInvokeVBA/README.md

 - **CodeFilePath** :triangular_flag_on_post: - Full path to the file containing VBA code
 - **EntryMethodParameterDefs** - Comma-separated string of entry method parameter definitions.
 Example: "name As String, age As Integer"
 - **EntryMethodParameterValues** - Collection of values to be passed as entry method parameters.
 Example: {"Paul Smith", 37}
+- **KeepEnhancedCodeFile** - If True, then keep the enhanced code file that the bot creates.
+If False, then delete the enhanced code file after it has been used
 - **OutputValue** - The entry method's return value (optional)
 - **SaveChanges** - If True, then save the changes after VBA finishes.
 If False, do not save the changes
 - **WorkbookVariable** :triangular_flag_on_post: - An existing WorkbookApplication variable where the VBA will run.
 This variable can be created using the CreateWorkbookVariable activity